-133. Professional Office.
+132. Professional Office.
 Any building or part thereof used by one or more persons engaged in the practice of law, medicine, accounting, architecture, engineering, or other occupation customarily considered as a profession.

-134. Public Utility.
-Any business which furnishes the general public telephone service, electricity, cable television, natural gas, or water and any other business so affecting the public interest as to be subject to the supervision or regulation by an agency of the state.
+133. Public Utility.
+Any business which furnishes the general public telephone service, electricity, cable television, natural gas, or water and any other business so affecting the public interest as to be subject to supervision or regulation.

-135. Recreational Vehicle, (RV).
+134. Recreational Vehicle, (RV).
 A vehicle or a unit that may be independently motorized or may be carried or towed by another vehicle, which is primarily designed and used for travel, camping, recreation, temporary living or occasional use.
 Recreational vehicles include motor homes, mini-motor homes, converted buses, converted camper vans, pickup and truck campers, camping trailers, fifth-wheel trailers, boats and boat trailers, jet ski trailers and similar vehicles.
 Conventional vans and pickup trucks with or without slide-in pickup campers or toppers are not considered to be recreational vehicles nor are small trailers used for hauling animals, equipment or household goods of the occupant of the dwelling whereon such trailer is parked.